severalnines/docs/user-guide/mysql/backup.rst

 	- Yes - Uses ``LOCK TABLES FOR BACKUP`` where it supported when making a backup.
 	- No - Sets ``--no-backup-locks`` which use ``FLUSH NO_WRITE_TO_BINLOG TABLES`` and ``FLUSH TABLES WITH READ LOCK`` when making backup.

+* **Lock DDL per Table**
+	- Sets ``--lock-ddl-per-table``.
+Enable this flag if you have backup errors like '[FATAL] InnoDB: An optimized(without redo logging) DDLoperation has been performed'.
+This only applies to Percona Xtrabackup v2.4.8 and later version.
+Setting this flag may cause blocked updates to tables for highly loaded servers under some circumstances.
+Please see `Avoiding the "An optimized (without redo logging) DDL operation has been performed" Error with Percona XtraBackup <https://www.percona.com/blog/2017/08/08/avoiding-the-an-optimized-without-redo-logging-ddloperation-has-been-performed-error-with-percona-xtrabackup/>`_, `Concurrent DDL can break xtrabackup-v2 SST in 10.2 <https://jira.mariadb.org/browse/MDEV-14095>`_ and `Implement LOCK TABLES FOR BACKUP from Percona Server <https://jira.mariadb.org/browse/MDEV-5336>`_.

 * **Xtrabackup Parallel Copy Threads**
 	- Exclusive for xtrabackup/mariabackup.
 This option specifies the number of threads to use to copy multiple data files concurrently when creating a backup.
 The default value is 1 (i.e., no concurrent transfer).